Create a Publications Library or Knowledge Hub in WordPress

 - Next, create a new page (Pages > Add New).
 This will be the main page for your WordPress publications library or knowledge base.
 Add any content to this page, for example introductory text.
 You can also divide the page into subheadings if you’re planning to display different categories of your publications library as separate tables.

 - Insert the following Posts Table Pro shortcode into the page, at the point where you want the WordPress publications library to appear.
-(Tip: If you’re copying the shortcode from this website, click the ‘Paste as Text’ button in the WordPress toolbar first.
-This will strip out any extra formatting that might accidentally be copied over.)
 The following shortcode assumes that the slug for your ‘Publications’ custom post type is ‘publications’.
 If it’s something else, enter the correct slug instead.

 Finally, click the blue ‘Publish’ button and view your page on the WordPress website.
 You’ll see that the Posts Table Pro plugin has added a publications library, displayed as a sortable table.
 Visitors can click on each post in the publications library to view it in full.